moritztim/serial-character-display/README.md

-# Project template for rp2040-hal

-This template is intended as a starting point for developing your own firmware based on the rp2040-hal.
+# Serial Character Display

+Serial Character Display powered by an RP2040 attached to a 1602a Display.

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.

-`probe-rs` is configured as the default runner, so you can start your program as easy as
+`elf2uf2-rs` is configured as the default runner, so you can start your program in 4 simple steps:
+0. Unplug the RP2040-Zero
+1. Press and hold the `BOOT` button
+2. Plug the RP2040-Zero in
+3. Wait for a storage device to appear
+4. Run the follwing command:
 ```sh
 cargo run --release
 ```

-If you aren't using a debugger (or want to use other debugging configurations), check out [alternative runners](#alternative-runners) for other options
+If you are using a debugger, check out [alternative runners](#alternative-runners) for other options.

+> _This Repository is based on ([my fork](https://github.com/moritztim/rp2040-project-template) of) the [RP2040 Project Template](https://github.com/rp-rs/rp2040-project-template)._

 <!-- TABLE OF CONTENTS -->
 <details open="open">